UK Woodland Birds: A Spring Walk by Sight and Sound

-“Listen!”
-I whispered, gently tapping Roger’s arm.
-“Hear that?”
+"Listen," I whispered, gently tapping Roger's arm.
+"Hear that?"

 He paused, tilting his head.

-“There,” I pointed.
-“That’s him.
-A palm-sized traveller from Africa, announcing that spring is officially here.”
+A moment later I spotted it high in a nearby tree, an olive-green flicker against the branches.
+"There," I pointed.
+"That's him.
+A palm-sized traveller from Africa, announcing that spring is officially here."

 I laughed.
-“Well… it’s a pretty good opening act.”
+"Well, it's a pretty good opening act."

-Then another sound caught my ear — a fast rhythmic tapping, sharp and hollow, echoing through the trees.
+We walked on, the chiffchaff's chatter fading behind us.
+Then another sound caught my ear, a fast rhythmic tapping, sharp and hollow, echoing through the trees.

 I paused.
 "That's a great spotted woodpecker."